ysaito2/blog/_posts/2021-12-18-Elongineering.md

 &nbsp;&nbsp;

 I also found that following the trajectory of Neurolink is a great resource for studying "Elongineering".
 Starting from the [white paper](https://www.biorxiv.org/content/10.1101/703801v1) published sometime around 2018, diving into the references of the paper, its easy to follow how the Neurolink team identified immediate problems and the methods they took to solve them.
-The earlier annoucements made by the company is clearly a period of "feeling" around the problem, while the most recent annoucement the shows a more clear direction of the company.
+The annoucements on youtube show a trajectory of the company positioning its identiity, where the earlier annoucement made by the company is clearly a period of "feeling" around the problem.
+The most recent announcement shows a more clear direction of the company.

 &nbsp;&nbsp;